 Cardone Reproductive Medicine and Infertility (CRMI) welcomes lesbians and single women who want to use our services for intrauterine inseminations with donor sperm.
 To ensure the maximize chances for success, we recommend an evaluation that includes blood hormone levels, ultrasounds and a hysterosalpingogram (HSG), which is an x-ray of the fallopian tubes and uterus.
 If these results are normal, we will proceed with the insemination.
-We work closely with several sperm banks, including:

 The insemination involves placing a fraction of prepared sperm into the uterine cavity via a catheter.
 Chances of success are maximized by ovulation induction with fertility medications.
 We carefully monitor this process with blood work and ultrasounds to prevent a condition called ovarian hyperstimulation syndrome (OHSS) that can increase the risk of multiple births as well as cause complications.
 Additionally the monitoring allows us to adjust medications, if necessary, and to schedule the insemination.

 For more information about our services, please read the following sections:

 View Our LGBTQ Family Building Brochure for International Patients